-There is not much in the way of altitude in Qatar, which only serves to exaggerate the little escarpment on the northwestern coast of the peninsula, near Dukhan.
-The limestone escarpment of Bir Zekreet is like a geography lesson in desert formations, as the wind has whittled away softer sedimentary rock, exposing pillars and a large mushroom of limestone.
+There's not much in the way of altitude in Qatar, which only serves to exaggerate the little limestone escarpment of Bir Zekreet, on the northwestern coast of the peninsula, near Dukhan.
+Here, the wind has whittled away softer sedimentary rock, exposing pillars and a large mushroom of limestone, like a geography lesson in desert formations come to life.
 The surrounding beaches are full of empty oyster shells, with rich mother-of-pearl interiors, and other assorted bivalves.
 The shallow waters are quiet and peaceful and see relatively few visitors, making the area a pleasant destination for a day trip.

 The remains of the 9th-century Murwab Fort, about 15km further up the northwestern coast from Dukhan, may be worth a visit with a guide.
 Five groups of buildings, including two mosques and an earlier fort, have been partially excavated, but a lack of information makes the site of limited interest.